 This article was written by Rachael Baihn of LawnStarter blog.

-You can celebrate the spring in Kansas City without springing a leak in your budget.
+You can enjoy being outdoors in Kansas City without springing a leak in your budget.
 You don’t have to dig deep to enjoy the outdoors here.
 Affordability is one reason so many people are moving to K.C.
 The City of Fountains also happens to be the city of beautiful gardens.
-Here are the essential gardens to visit in Kansas City this summer.
+Here are the essential gardens to visit in Kansas City while the weather is nice.

 Ewing and Muriel Kauffman Memorial Gardens